frankloe9/frankloe9/README.md

 I'm interested in Programming
-I'm currently learning JavaScript, Go, C#, Python, and PHP I'm looking to collaborate with someone who can help me to increase my skills How to reach me is via my email: frankloemax@gmail.com IG/ @frankloe9 or Text/Call +8613097872806
+I'm currently learning JavaScript, Go, C#, Python, and PHP I'm looking to collaborate with someone who can help me to increase my skills How to reach me is via my email: frankloemax@gmail.com